zedlopez/ifm/The Recipe Book.md

 	A thing can be folded or flat.
 A thing is usually flat.

-so that our ``fold`` command can change the object into its folded form.
+so that our ``FOLD`` command can change the object into its folded form.
 At other times, we need quite intricate rules to account for a subtle multi-stage process–how fire is burning and spreading to objects, say, or how a conversation is progressing.
 Other parts of the Recipe Book offer solutions to some of these challenges.

 (Strictly, we might count a third kind of command: the kind that controls the story itself.
 The chapter on [Advanced Actions] discusses how to add actions out of world, as these are called, but the difficult ones are already built into Inform–saving, restoring, restarting, undoing a turn, and so on.
 Mostly when we need to add new actions out of world, they will be help or hint systems of some kind.
 More about these can be found in the Helping and Hinting section of the Recipe Book, under Out of World Actions and Effects.)